2018–19 Stoke City F.C. season: FA Cup

-Stoke were draw away against EFL League One side Shrewsbury Town in the third round and could only manage a 1–1 draw with Peter Crouch cancelling out Oliver Norburn's penalty, sending the tie to a replay.
+Stoke were drawn away against EFL League One side Shrewsbury Town in the third round and could only manage a 1–1 draw with Peter Crouch cancelling out Oliver Norburn's penalty, sending the tie to a replay.
 In the replay Stoke took a 2–0 lead through Tyrese Campbell's first senior goals before a second half capitulation saw them beaten 3–2.

 EFL Cup

-Stoke were draw at home to Huddersfield Town in the second round of the EFL Cup.
+Stoke were drawn at home to Huddersfield Town in the second round of the EFL Cup.
 Stoke won 2–0 against the Terriers with goals from Saido Berahino, ending his 48-game run without scoring and a bizarre own goal from Juninho Bacuna.
 Stoke exited the EFL Cup in the third round, losing 3–2 away at Nottingham Forest.